ASchwad/route-builder/README.md

 ### Map
 Visualizing a map with markers and lines without the `react-leaflet` library required more research of the standard leaflet documentation.
 But it was easier to solve than I initially expected.
 Critical moments to solve the task were the following:
 * Using a Ref for the map component enabled me to programmatically manipulate the shown elements on the map whenever the waypoints changed.
-* The approach to re-render all elements on the map as soon as one waypoint changes was easy to implement, but will run into performance issues on larger routes.
+* The approach to re-render all elements on the map as soon as one waypoint changes was easy to implement, but might run into performance issues for large routes with a very high quantity of waypoints.
 * Drawing a circle with a label for the waypoints was harder than expected, but more research of the documentation led to the solution via `divIcon`.
 * Although the drag functionality of the waypoints was not an explicit requirement, it appeared to me as a good addition in terms of usability for the app.
-Making marker (waypoint representation in Map) draggable in leaflet is easy, but efficiently updating the connected lines to the dragged marker was a bit more complicated.
-After determining the affected lines of the dragged marker, the lines are removed and re-rendered with the new position of the marker.
-To reliably update the lines and marker, I kept them in separate arrays and applied the following approach for updates:
+Making marker (waypoint representation in Map) draggable in leaflet is easy, but updating the connected lines to the dragged marker was a bit more complicated.
+I kept the lines and marker in separate arrays and applied the following approach for updates:

 [<img src="docs/ExampleDataStructure.drawio.png" width="400" />](docs/ExampleDataStructure.drawio.png)
 ```